 Not only is most accounting software not equipped to do this, but it’s also depriving the worker of employee rights while taxing them.

-If a business wants an employee, they should hire an employee.
+If a business wants an employee, they should hire an employee instead of trying to get the best of all worlds. 🙄

-I’ve noticed plenty of LinkedIn job ads soliciting contractors with the proviso “inside IR35” while having the cheek to insist the individual has their own business insurance.
+I’ve noticed plenty of LinkedIn job ads soliciting contractors under the proviso that they be “inside IR35” while having the cheek to insist the individual has their own business insurance.

 Destruction of the Flexible Workforce